ktor-doc-jp/ktor-doc-jp/pages/quickstart/gradle.md

 }
 ```

-We also need to tell Kotlin compiler to generate bytecode compatible with Java 8:
+You also need to tell Kotlin compiler to generate bytecode
+compatible with Java 8:
+{: #java8}

 ```groovy
 compileKotlin {